$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Can I Catch A Cold From My Cat?

-No, the viruses that cause disease in cats do not affect humans.
+No, you can’t catch a cold from your cat.
+The viruses that cause a cold (cat flu) in cats do not affect humans.
 You can take care of your cat suffering from a cold without any fear of catching the cold yourself.

 Should I Take My Cat To The Vet For A Cold?